-Have an open conversation with your kids about safe browsing and computer use.
+- Have an open conversation with your kids about safe browsing and computer use.
 Explain why online safety is important.
 Teach them that with the freedom to explore the internet comes responsibility.

-Do not replace parental or teacher supervision of computer use at home or at school with our safe search engine or any other.
+- Do not replace parental or teacher supervision of computer use at home or at school with our safe search engine or any other.
 No search filtering tool is perfect, especially outside of a software application.
 We’ll explore that option momentarily.

-A good rule of thumb is to not allow internet use when a child is home alone without proper supervision, even with our safe search kids search engine.
+- A good rule of thumb is to not allow internet use when a child is home alone without proper supervision, even with our safe search kids search engine.

-Keep your computer in an open area.
+- Keep your computer in an open area.
 If your computer is in a home office, make a rule that doors are always left open when online.

-Educate yourself on social media safety and have open discussions with teens about present dangers and long term effects of inappropriate conduct, including the dangers associated with posting pictures online.
+- Educate yourself on how to stay safe when using social media and have open discussions with teens about present dangers and long term effects of inappropriate conduct, including the dangers associated with posting pictures online.

-It’s not a good idea to allow computers or laptops in your kids bedrooms, even while using our free internet filter, unless they are close to the main area of the house such as the kitchen or living room with doors left open.
+- It’s not a good idea to allow computers or laptops in your kids bedrooms, even while using our free internet filter, unless they are close to the main area of the house such as the kitchen or living room with doors left open.

-Do not allow internet use after you’ve gone to bed at night no matter how good your computer security software is or how confident you are in kids search engines.
+- Do not allow internet use after you’ve gone to bed at night no matter how good your computer security software is or how confident you are in kids search engines.

-As alluded to above, software can provide better web filtering to strengthen internet safety for kids.
+- As alluded to above, software can provide better web filtering to strengthen internet safety for kids.
 Consider installing parental controls to give you complete control over how your children access the internet.

 Internet Safety Tips – What Kids Can Do!